 Also, an old tradition was that poor people would go to the homes of richer people to receive ‘soul cakes’ and in exchange offer prayers for their souls.
 There are two beautiful things here.
 One, that it was a chance for the poor to get a good meal.
-Two, that people recognised that everybody’s earthly life would end at some point, and we needed to pray for each other’s souls.
-We can turn Halloween in a season of generosity and prayer for our neighbours.
+Two, that people recognized that everybody’s earthly life would end at some point, and we needed to pray for each other’s souls.
+We can turn Halloween in a season of generosity and prayer for our neighbors.

 One way to do this, if you live in a country where children come to the doors for candy, is to make sure you have something really nice to give out and perhaps add a little gospel booklet.
 After all, it is the time of the year when people think about supernatural things and death, and this can open people’s hearts to hear about Jesus, who conquered death for us all.

 Some churches organize ‘light parties’ as a Halloween alternative.
 Children can come, dress up, enjoy games and candy and be in a safe place where they hear about the Light of the World.
 Maybe you could help organize one?

 Don’t be afraid of bad influence